 - TENS units- external electrical stimulation provided by these units sometimes provides relief, particularly in the setting of muscle cramps

 - Acupuncture- although the mechanism of this treatment isn’t fully understood, it is becoming an increasingly popular alternative therapy for pain, including neuropathy

 - Massage- soothes tight muscles and stimulates blood flow to the affected areas

 Regardless of the type of neuropathy and treatment plan, engaging in healthy behaviors is key to managing the symptoms.
 Exercise is important to maintain strength and mobility, and a healthy diet is critical to keeping the right balance of nutrients in the body, so it can function correctly.
 As with many chronic conditions, mental, emotional, spiritual wellness are also crucial to successful management of neuropathy.
-The Pathways app (download links below) is a powerful tool that can assist you in total body wellness as you deal with chronic pain from neuropathy.
+The Pathways app (download links below) (update Aug 2023: Pathways is now a web app!
+Start our program here) is a powerful tool that can assist you in total body wellness as you deal with chronic pain from neuropathy.

 Neuropathy can be a relentless onslaught of frustrating and painful symptoms that can be incredibly difficult to control.
 To learn more about neuropathy check out The Foundation for Peripheral Neuropathy and National Institute for Neurological Disorders and Stroke.
 Purposeful management can give you the upper hand in dealing with this disease and allow you to live your life to its fullest!